 The intellectual material is taught from two perspectives without one being in service to the other, thus allowing students to experience multiple perspectives simultaneously.
-Students are also afforded the opportunity to experience the research methods of the artist in a non-arts setting, gaining an appreciation of the arts as a valid means of investigating and understanding subject matter.
+Students are also afforded the opportunity to experience the research methods of the artist in a non-arts setting and gain an appreciation of the arts as a valid means of investigating and understanding subject matter.
 The artists are introduced to new research partners, the non-arts faculty members gain skills they can use in approaching course material, and students who might not otherwise engage with an artist see the arts as a means of exploring a subject in new ways.
 For the faculty artists who participate, it becomes a way to begin a research collaboration across disciplinary boundaries that can lead to future projects with non-arts faculty colleagues.
 Co-taught courses link the arts with other disciplines to integrate experience and reflection, bring theory and practice together, and provide more holistic learning opportunities.

-Mary Alice Haddad, Assistant Professor of Government, and Cassie Meador, Choreographer of Liz Lerman Dance Exchange
+Instructors: Mary Alice Haddad, Assistant Professor of Government, and Cassie Meador, Choreographer of Liz Lerman Dance Exchange